RedGuides/openvanilla/README.md

 1. Open the `OpenVanilla.sln` file in /src
 1. Select the `Release` configuration from the drop-down menu near the top of the window
+1. Select the `x64` configuration from the nearby drop-down
 1. Select `Build -> Build Solution` from the menu.

 The built files will be placed in `build/bin/Release`.
 To start MacroQuest, run `MacroQuest.exe`.
 This will launch the application to the tray, and inject MacroQuest into any running EverQuest processes.